 You will also be able to nominate which unit of study you want to be withdrawn from if your application is approved.
 Note that if you withdraw from this unit before the application has been processed, your application for special permission will be cancelled automatically.

 If you’re seeking a prerequisite waiver for a language unit of study, you may need to meet with the relevant unit of study coordinator if you can’t support your application with appropriate documents.

-After you submit your application it will be assessed by your faculty.
+After you submit your application it will be assessed by your faculty or school.
 You may be asked to provide additional supporting documents.

 We will email you within 10 working days to let you know the outcome.
 If we approve your application, we’ll automatically enrol you in the unit of study you requested.

 If your application is unsuccessful, we will provide reasons for this decision.

 One outcome of the special permission process is the waiving of a prerequisite or corequisite.
 A waiver might be granted if you’ve already completed a unit of study that is substantially similar to the prerequisite or corequisite.